Akashbana/Product-Sales-Forecasting/README.md

 <img src="Pictures/capping outliers.png" alt="Data" width="800"/>

 * There are certain holidays when ***sales have dropped drastically***.
 Further analysis on these dates would provide exact reason for such big drops, which could be factored into the model later
-* Since I do not have relevant details about these dates, I have capped these sales to ***2% percentile*** to remove extreme sharp drops

 <img src="Pictures/sarimax2plot.png" alt="Data" width="800"/>